 Ek Balam is situated about 25 km away from Valladolid, and although it’s rather small compared to Chichen Itza, it has the best preserved condition.
 You can really see the carvings and decors.
 Ek Balam means Black Jaguar, and you can really see the impersonation of Jaguar on one of the main ruins.

 Ek Balam entrance fee is expensive tho, it’s about 5 times the price you’d pay for Tulum entrance.
 We paid about 450 pesos each, which is more than 25 CAD per person.
 Is it worth it?
 No!!
-But then again I'm the same person that buys a dozen of 6$ donuts as a snack, while at the same time refusing to pay 3$ bus ticket for a 10km ride and choose to walk.
+But then again I'm the same person that buys a dozen of 6$ each donuts as a light snack, while at the same time refusing to pay 3$ bus ticket for a 10km ride and choose to walk.
 My value for money is biased.

 However, we managed to make it worthwhile by getting ourselves a personal guide, which cost us another 600 pesos.
 It might sound crazy to spend more money to be able to enjoy something that is already overpriced to begin with.
 And also, read the last sentence of the previous paragraph.
 BUT, having a guide in visiting ruins or any historical places is always worth it because the guide helps me to understand the history behind it, feeds my active imaginations with their folk tales and legends, oooh, i love legends!
 The weirdermore extravagant the better!